VSepaha/BattleTank/README.md

 - The player can move anywhere on the terrain, which is surrounded by mountains.
 - Both players will start with finite health and ammo.
 - Each direct hit takes away health.
-- The last play that remains standing wins.
+- The last player that remains standing wins.

 Requirements
 - SFX